twalker/mocki/readme.md

 something like [nock](https://github.com/flatiron/nock), only 1/1000th the coolness. need to figure out how exactly I want to use it in app (middleware, proxy server, etc.) before I get too far.

+todo:

+- figure out how better way to deal with namespacing for 'api', should be an option.

 ---------------

 routes